leo-leesco/fun/README.md

 ## Evaluation of the course

-Two written exams (a partial and a final exam) and one programming project or several programming exercises are used to evaluate the students that follow the full course.
+Two written exams (a partial exam on Friday Dec 12 and a final exam) and one programming project or several programming exercises are used to evaluate the students that follow the full course.
 Only the partial exam will count to grade students who split the course.

+Only course notes and hand written notes are allowed for the exams.

 Although the course has changed, you may still have a look at previous exams available with solutions: